- Search The Registry

 *The birth of Ernest Hogan c1865 is celebrated on this date.
 He was a Black dancer, musician, comedian, stage actor and producer.

 He was born Ernest Reuben Crowders, in the Shake Rag District of Bowling Green, Kentucky.
-Little to nothing is known about his childhood, but as a teenager, he traveled with a minstrel troupe called the Georgia Graduate, where he performed as a dancer, musician, and comedian.
+Little is known about his childhood, but as a teenager, he traveled with a minstrel troupe called the Georgia Graduate, where he performed as a dancer, musician, and comedian.
 During this time, he changed his name to Hogan because "Irish performers were in vogue."
 He would also claim that he took the name to honor a Judge Hogan of Bowling Green, for whom his mother had worked as a cook.
 A few years after changing his name to Hogan, Ernest started finding success in solo acts in New York City.

 Hogan performed in blackface during this time, as he sometimes did later in his career.
 Ernest Hogan was believed to have been married twice.
 He was first wed to a youthful singer named Mattie Wilkes.
 She was a popular soprano who had been performing in vaudeville shows with him; they married around 1901 or 1902.
 Hogan was later reportedly married to a woman named Louise, who helped him organize concerts in the early 1900s.
 The specific dates of these marriages are not known; Hogan did not have children with either of his wives.